On equivariantly formal 2-torus manifolds: Equivariantly formal -torus manifolds

 \begin{thm} Let $W$ be a locally standard $2$-torus manifold with orbit space $Q$.
 If every face $f$ of $Q$ has a vertex and the $1$-skeleton of $f$ is connected, then the map $\varphi: \Z_2[Q] \rightarrow \widehat{H}^*_G(W;\Z_2)$ is an isomorphism of graded rings. \end{thm} \begin{proof} By Lemma~\ref{Lem:injective}, $\varphi$ is injective and, by Lemma~\ref{Lem:Cohom-Hat-Gene}, $\varphi$ is surjective. \end{proof}

+\begin{lem} Let $W$ be an equivariantly formal $2$-torus manifold with orbit space $Q$.
+Then the $1$-skeleton of every face of $Q$ (including $Q$ itself) is connected. \end{lem} \begin{proof} Since $W$ is equivariantly formal, the localization theorem (Theorem~\ref{Thm:Local-Borel}) implies that the restriction homomorphism $r: H^*_{G}(W;\Z_2) \rightarrow H^*_{G}(W^{G};\Z_2)$ is injective.
+In addition, since $W$ is connected, the image of $H^0_{G}(W;\Z_2)$ under the restriction homomorphism is isomorphic to $\Z_2$.
+So the ``if'' part of Theorem~\ref{thm:compute} implies that the $1$-skeleton of $Q$ must be connected.\n

+For any proper face $f$ of $Q$, the facial submanifold $W_f$ is also an equivariantly formal $2$-torus manifold by Proposition~\ref{Prop:Weak-Facial-2-torus}.
+Then by applying the above argument to $W_f$, we obtain that the $1$-skeleton of $f$ is also connected. \end{proof}

-\begin{cor} If $W$ is an equivariantly formal $2$-torus manifold, then the map $\varphi: \Z_2[Q] \rightarrow H^*_G(W;\Z_2)$ is an isomorphism of graded rings. \end{cor} \begin{proof} Since $W$ is equivariantly formal, $\widehat{H}^*_G(W;\Z_2) = H^*_G(W;\Z_2)$ by Theorem~\ref{thm:standard}.
-For any face $f$ of $Q$, the facial submanifold $W_f$ is also an equivariantly formal $2$-torus manifold by Corollary~\ref{Cor:Facial-2-torus}.
+\begin{cor} If $W$ is an equivariantly formal $2$-torus manifold, then the map $\varphi: \Z_2[Q] \rightarrow H^*_G(W;\Z_2)$ is an isomorphism of graded rings. \end{cor} \begin{proof} Since $W$ is equivariantly formal, its equivariant cohomology $H^*_G(W;\Z_2)$ is a free module over $H^*(BG;\Z_2)$.
+So by definition, $\widehat{H}^*_G(W;\Z_2) = H^*_G(W;\Z_2)$.
+For any face $f$ of $Q$, the facial submanifold $W_f$ is also an equivariantly formal $2$-torus manifold by Proposition~\ref{Prop:Weak-Facial-2-torus}.
 This implies that $f$ has a vertex.
 Moreover, the $1$-skeleton of $f$ is connected by Lemma~\ref{Lem:Equiv-1-Skeleton-Conn}.
-So the corollary follows from Theorem~\ref{Thm:Local-Std-Cohom}. \end{proof}
+Then the corollary follows from Theorem~\ref{Thm:Local-Std-Cohom}. \end{proof}

-The above corollary tells us that if a $2$-torus manifold $W$ is equivariantly formal, $H^*_G(W;\Z_2)$ is completely determined by the face poset of its orbit space (and so independent on the characteristic function $\lambda_W$ or the principal bundle $\xi_W$).
-In fact, we will see in the proof of Theorem~\ref{thm:Main-1}\,(ii) that $\xi_W$ must be a trivial principal bundle when $W$ is equivariantly formal. \n
+When a $2$-torus manifold $W$ is equivariantly formal, Corollary~\ref{Cor:Equiv-Cohom-Face-Ring} tells us that the equivariant cohomology ring of $W$ is completely determined by the face poset of its orbit space (so independent on the characteristic function $\lambda_W$ or the principal bundle $\xi_W$).
+This suggests that the orbit space of $W$ should be rather special. \n

 The following corollary is parallel to~\cite[Corollary 7.8]{MasPanov06}.
 It generalizes the calculation of the mod $2$ cohomology ring of a small cover in~\cite{DaJan91}.